Dextrorph/Stable-diffusion-webui-video-multiprompt/README.md

 - use_prompt_mixing: bool
 - prompt_mixing_loops: int   # Mix prompt for how many frames?
 - gradual_mixing: bool

+- strong_denoising_transition: bool   # Enables or disables strong denoising at scene transition
+- strong_denoising: float             # Denoising strength at scene transition
+- strong_denoising_steps: int         # How many frames to use the strong denoising?
 ~~~

 ## Model ignoring beginning of prompt bug